opil/documentation/docs/admin/RAN/opil_desc_ran.md

 # Introduction Robot Agent Node (RAN)
-This in the Robot Agent Node (RAN) documentation!
+This is the Robot Agent Node (RAN) documentation.

 Here you will find the information required for installing and configuring the RAN.

 ## Overview RAN

 The RAN (Robot Agent Node) sits between OPIL and the Robot Hardware.
 It provides two main functionalities: it manages robot navigation, based on ROS, and works as an interface between the robot hardware and the OPIL Cyber Physical Middleware, based FIWARE Orion Context Broker.
-In order to accomplish the second functionality, the RAN "translates" and adapts FIWARE entities into something understandable by ROS, i.e., messages and services, and viceversa.
+In order to accomplish the second functionality, the RAN "translates" and adapts FIWARE entities into something understandable by ROS, i.e., messages and services, and vice versa.
 In doing so, it accomplishes the goal set for the Communication/Messaging sub-module described by the OPIL Reference Architecture in the main document to which this annex refers to.

 In its first embodiment the RAN translation is performed by using FIROS.
 The FIROS component on the RAN integrates the FIWARE NGSI Context Management Interfaces with the ROS-speaking robots.
 Non-ROS speaking robots are interfaced via a ROS node which uses an ad-hoc protocol defined by the OPIL consortium, i.e., by ASTI.
 All communications inside the RAN are handled via ROS messages and services.